Mossey0/GrindKnight/README.md

-Grind Knight is a clicker game with actual progress
+Grind Knight is a clicker game with actual progression.